opicron/Reticule-AHK/README.md

 ------
 - reload the script after adding or renaming crosshairs!
 - add your game window class to the script!
+- for fullscreen direct 3d mode use autohotkey 32bit!

 ### Greetings:
 ---